Credit CardsArticles

 Billing errors

-Mistakes happen, and sometimes credit card companies make billing errors.
+A billing error is a mistake that can result in an incorrect charge or amount showing up on your bill.
 According to the FTC, you can dispute the following billing errors with your credit card company:

 • Charges that list the wrong date or amount